Different Types of Letters With Examples

 Your letter shouldn't be longer than one page.
 If it is an email, it should be even shorter.

 - If you have additional information to share with the reader, offer to discuss it during a call or provide an attachment or enclosure with the details.

 - Closing: End your letter with a professional closing that conveys your thanks and respect.
 Closings like “Sincerely,” “Best,” and “Regards” work well.

-- Signature: If you are mailing a hard copy of the letter, include your handwritten signature above your typed signature.
-If you are emailing the letter, just include your typed signature.
+- Signature: If you are mailing a hard copy of the letter, include your handwritten signature above your typed name.
+If you are emailing the letter, just include your typed name.